 You can also search and filter links in the Link Categories page.
 Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

-(searching and filtering links in the Link Categories screen)
+(searching and filtering links in the Link Categories page)

-This brings up a list of all links grouped under a specific link category …
+This displays a list of all links grouped under a specific link category …

-If you plan to add a lot of links to your website, or if you intend to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to consider using a plugin that can help you administer links.
+If you plan to use links extensively on your site, or if you intend to add a ‘Links’ page to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links.

-Link Library lets you display a list of your link categories with a complete list of all your links together with notes and descriptions …
+The Link Library plugin lets you display a list of all your link categories with a complete list of links plus descriptions and notes …

 (List of links created with Link library.
-Image source: Link Library plugin documentation.)
+Image: Link Library plugin website.)

-Link Library creates a page on your site that contains a list of all of the link categories in your Links area, and all links defined for these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of any additions made to to your link library.
+This plugin creates a page on your website that contains a list of all of the link categories in your Links area, and all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can be made aware of any additions made to to your link library.

 Congratulations!
-Now you know how to how to add a blogroll and manage links to other websites in your WordPress sidebar menu.
+Now you know how to how to add and manage links in your WordPress sidebar menu.